thiswillbeyourgithub/wdoc/WDoc/docs/USAGE.md

 * `WDOC_NO_MODELNAME_MATCHING`
     * If "true": will bypass the model name matching.
 Useful for exotic or models that are fresh out of the oven.
+Default is `False`.

 * `WDOC_ALLOW_NO_PRICE`
     * if "true", won't crash if no price was found for the given model.
 Useful if litellm has not yet updated its price table.
+    Default is `False`.

 * `WDOC_OPEN_ANKI`
     * if "true", will automatically ask wether to open the anki browser if cards are found in the sources.
 Only used if task is `query` or `search`.
+    Default is `False`

 * `WDOC_STRICT_DOCDICT`
     * if "True", will crash instead of printing if trying to set an unexpected argument in a DocDict.